code-differently/code-differently-24-q4/project_oop/README.md

 * One of your objects must be a custom data structure that provides for adding, removing, and updating items in a collection.
 * Implement at least two custom exceptions.
 * Write unit tests achieving 90% code coverage (using JaCoCo for Java or Jest for Typescript).
-* Must include an integration test.
+* Must include an integration test for each user story that demonstrates how your code implements the desired feature.
 * Your solution must illustrate each of the SOLID principles.
 * Each team member must contribute *at least one* submitted pull request containing working code and tests.
 * Include a README for your repo describing the problem you're solving, the solution, and how you would improve your solution.